nils-n/throwing-sticks/README.md

         npm run build
     ```
 - Functions related to drawing the `d3.js` outputs of the simulation such as`drawEmptyDisplay` or `drawMidlines` would either draw at wrong locations or log errors such as `Error: <svg> attribute width: Expected length, "NaN".` This was caused when calling it with a previous version of this function that would occasionaly use different global parameter such as `width` or `height` that would be overwritten at various points in the code.
 The soltuion was to refactor the code into a `DisplayConfiguration` class that handles the sizing and positioning of the elements on the screen (without actually drawing them).
 In this way, the `TDD` approach of implementing functions that use `d3.js` was still at least partially achieved.
+- During Manual Testing using the WebAIM Accessibility Checker, it turned out that the sliders did not have associated `aria` labels, which would make this website impossible to interact for users with visual impairments.
+Adding the apropriate `aria-labels`, the validation passes.
+- Testing with Google Lighthouse discovered that loading Google Fonts caused the Performance Score to be `79%` which is below my target value of equal or above `90%`.
+Following a tutorial on CSS Tricks how to load those Google Fonts [Link](https://css-tricks.com/how-to-load-fonts-in-a-way-that-fights-fout-and-makes-lighthouse-happy/) increased the Performance to score `96%`

 ### open Bugs